kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 [jp.classmethod.aws](https://github.com/classmethod/gradle-aws-plugin).
-However I would note that small Gradle plugin projects for managing AWS resources may fail keeping pace with the continuous and rapid development of AWS services.
+However I would note that small Gradle plugin projects for managing AWS resources may fail keeping pace with the rapid and continuous development of AWS services.

 On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS fully supports to make their services available to users.
-Users can rely on the CLI and CF.
+Users can safely rely on the CLI and CF.

-If a `build.gradle` execute an external shell scripts which calls AWS CLI, then it can indirectly drive CloudFormation in its full scale.
+Therefore a `build.gradle` which executes indirectly CloudFormation via Shell+CLI is assured that it cna utilize full features of AWS services which combining the Gradle built-in features such as building Java applications.

 The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset.
 It will remain easy to maintain in future.